Courses

 Fall, Spring.

 Covers special relativity, Maxwell's equations, electromagnetic potentials, conservation laws, Green's functions, electromagnetic waves, dispersion, radiation theory, and scattering.
 The practical application of appropriate mathematical methods is emphasized.
-At the level of Modern Electrodynamics by Zangwill.
+The course will use Classical Electrodynamics by Jackson and Modern Electrodynamics by Zangwill.

 Full details for PHYS 6561 - Electrodynamics